Area, Volume, and Arc Length Introduction

 Imagine that it's 2:15 in the morning.
-You are restless and surfing through television channels, and you come across an infomerical about the best knife set you will ever own.
-With just a phone call, you can own a knife set that will splice an atom for just 5 easy payments of $57.95.
-But if you call in the next 22 minutes and 37 seconds, you will get the knife set and a dual mechanical backscratcher/hair dryer for only for easy payments of $57.95.
+We're restless and surfing through television channels, when we come across an infomerical about the best knife set we'll ever have the opportunity to own.
+With just a phone call, we can own a knife set that will splice an atom for just 5 easy payments of $57.95.
+But if we call in the next 22 minutes and 37 seconds, we'll get the knife set and a dual mechanical backscratcher/hair dryer for only four easy payments of $57.95.

-Now that you've bought all of this, you need a good use for the life-changing knife set.
-Lucky for you, we have a great use for them in calculus.
-In this chapter, we are going to learn to use knives to slice things up into little pieces.
+Now that we've bought all of this, we need a good use for the life-changing knife set.
+Lucky for us, we have a great use for them in calculus.
+In this chapter, we're going to learn to use knives to slice things up into little pieces.
 It's up to you to find something to do with that hairscratcher thing-a-ma-jig.

 Just like we would slice a zucchini, we can chop any weird 3-D blob into tiny bits that look more-or-less like washers.
 He's not too happy about that: